 In R.S Jensen (Ed.)
 Proceedings of the 12th International Symposium on Aviation Psychology

 Over the years, the FAA has partnered with industry to develop programs for reporting, classifying, and analyzing safety-related data, but none has been able to integrate data from multiple sources.
-We are developing a generalized Human Factors taxonomy for classifying de-identified ASAP incident reports, AQP performance ratings, and FOQA output.
+We are developing a generalized Human Factors taxonomy for classifying de-identified Aviation Safety Action Program (ASAP) incident reports, Advanced Qualification Program (AQP) performance ratings, and Flight Operations Quality Assurance (FOQA) output.
 Eventually this taxonomy will be embedded into a series of searchable computer databases that speak a common language, allowing the search for trends.

 The value-added benefits of this project include: the capacity to identify problems by triangulation, the capacity to rank order safety-related problems by frequency of occurrence or perceived probability of reoccurrence, the capacity to develop data-driven interventions, and the capacity to measure the effectiveness of these interventions by statistically comparing pre- and post-intervention data.